Blog Travel Planning Your Dubai Trip: Key Considerations Before You Go

 1. Dubai: An Overview

 Recognize that Dubai is an Islamic country with more conservative social norms than Western nations.
 Women and men both dress modestly in public, avoiding revealing clothing.
 Public displays of affection between couples are frowned upon.
-Throughout Dubai, you’ll hear the call to prayer echoing from mosques five times a day.
+You are likely to hear the call to prayer echoing from mosques in UAE five times a day.

 The city is extremely safe for tourists, with very low crime rates.
 However, travelers should still exercise common sense precautions as in any big city.
 Avoid carrying large amounts of cash or flashy, expensive jewelry.
 Keep valuables secured.
 People in Dubai are generally quite welcoming to foreigners.
 The population is over 80% expatriate, so the city is highly multicultural.